-Every other year since 2005 the ABA has released its Private Target Mergers and Acquisitions Deal Point Studies.
+Every other year since 2005 the ABA has released its Private Target Mergers and Acquisitions Deal Points Studies.
 The ABA studies examine purchase agreements of publicly available transactions involving private companies.
-These transactions range in size but are generally considered as within the "middle market" for M&A transactions; the median transaction value within the 2019 study was \$145 million.
+These transactions range in size but are generally considered as within the "middle market" for M&A transactions; the transaction values of the 108 deals within the 2023 study ranged from \$30 to \$750 million.

-According to the ABA studies, compliance with laws representations were included in all or almost all (98% to 100%) of the transactions reviewed over the past seven ABA studies.
+According to the ABA studies, compliance with laws representations were included in all or almost all (98% to 100%) of the transactions reviewed over the past eight ABA studies.
 (The first ABA study in 2005 did not look at compliance with laws representations.)
 In addition, as reflected in the ABA studies:

-- Including a knowledge qualifier to a compliance with laws representation has become increasingly rare over the past 12 years (now, almost never seen). - The representation sometimes addresses past compliance as well as present compliance (though this has dropped off in prevalence in the past four ABA studies).
-It is unclear what may have caused a considerable drop-off in past compliance coverage by the compliance with laws representation in the 2013, 2015, 2017 and 2019 studies, particularly given the relative stability and consistency on this specific issue over the past four ABA studies but also in light of the stability or at least "smooth trending" of the other compliance with laws issues over the seven ABA studies that examined the representation.
-That only approximately one-quarter to one-third of compliance with laws representations covered past compliance in the four most recent ABA studies is not consistent with the author's experience. - More often than not the representation does not cover notices of investigations but usually does cover notices of violations (though there was a sharp drop-off with respect to notices of violations in the 2017 ABA study, which has since rebounded to a more historically consistent level).
+- Including a knowledge qualifier to a compliance with laws representation has become increasingly rare over the past 14 years (now, almost never seen). - The representation often addresses past compliance as well as present compliance, seen in 76% of 2007 deals and in 91% of 2023 deals (though this had dropped off in prevalence in the five ABA studies prior to the 2023 study).
+It is unclear what may have caused a considerable drop-off in past compliance coverage by the compliance with laws representation in the 2013, 2015, 2017, 2019 and 2021 studies, particularly in light of the stability or at least "smooth trending" of the other compliance with laws issues over the nine ABA studies that examined the representation.
+That only approximately one-fifth to one-third of compliance with laws representations covered past compliance in the five ABA studies prior to 2023 is not consistent with the author's experience. - More often than not the representation does not expressly cover notices of investigations but usually does cover notices of violations (though there was a sharp drop-off with respect to notices of violations in the 2017 ABA study, which has since rebounded to a more historically consistent level).